allebone/help.omni.af.mil/docs/PEX/Training.md

 6. Wait a few seconds.

+!!!
+NOTE
-NOTE: Some installations are blocked based on user permissions to a given machine.
+     Some installations are blocked based on user permissions to a given machine.
 The only indication is that nothing happens after clicking setup.exe.
-If so, Search for Advanced System settings > Advanced Tab > Environment Variables > Click on TEMP variable to highlight -> Edit A.  Capture the existing Variable value for TEMP.
+If so, Search for Advanced System settings > Advanced Tab > Environment Variables > Click on TEMP variable to highlight -> Edit

+    1. Capture the existing Variable value for TEMP.
 You will need this later.

-B.  EDIT and change just the TEMP Value to C:\\TEMP1.
+    2. EDIT and change just the TEMP Value to C:\\TEMP1.

-NOTE: After installation is complete, reset to the original TEMP value, or as appropriate.
+    After installation is complete, reset to the original TEMP value, or as appropriate.

 7. In Product Languages, select English, then click Next.